nyxxxie/serenity/docs/styleguide.md

     intended for it to do.
 It also readability, since it's easy to deliniate what blocks perform what specific functionality.
   * Prefer `format` to `%`.
+  * Don't use relative imports.
+If you need to import code from spade, use the full path.
   * Avoid huge methods.
 Split out functionality into private or helper methods if a particular block in a function is performing a large task, even if it's only used in one specific area.